openhab/openhab-python/README.md

 ### Threading & Timer

-Threads and timers are useful to run somthing in background.
-They are automaticalyl stopped/killed on script unload.
+Threads and timers are useful to run something in background.
+They are automatically stopped/killed on script unload.

 ```python
 import threading